Lemna: Duckweed farming

 High yields of duckweed with a high protein content for use in human nutrition, animal and fish feed can be achieved by careful control of growth conditions.
 Although duckweed can tolerate temperatures ranging from 6 C to 33 C, the optimal growth range is 20 C to 28 C. The acceptable pH range is 5 to 9, but better growth is obtained in the pH range of 6.5 to 7.5.
 A minimum water depth of 1 ft is desirable to prevent excessive temperature swings.
-High nitrogen levels, for example 20 mM urea, have provided a protein content in the range of 45% by weight.
+High nitrogen levels, for example 20 mM urea, have provided a protein content in the range of 45% by dry weight.
 The water may typically contain 60 mg/L of soluble nitrogen and 1 mg/L of phosphorus.
 Fertiliser is required on a daily basis for optimal growth.

 Duckweed can be farmed organically, with nutrients being supplied from a variety of sources, for example human urine, cattle manure, pig waste, biogas plant slurry, or other organic matter in slurry form.
 Because of the rapid growth of duckweed, daily harvesting is necessary to achieve optimal yields.
 Harvesting is done such that less than 1 kg/m2 of duckweed remains.
 Under optimal conditions, a duckweed farm can produce 10 to 30 tons of dried duckweed per hectare per year.